Staying compliant with AML regulations is critical

-Many AML rules, oversight, and regulation are local and can differ greatly from country to country.
+However, as it’s up to each jurisdiction to implement and enforce the FATF recommendations, regulation and oversight can differ greatly from country to country.
 Some localities embrace a top-down approach, creating parallel structures to the FATF policies, while others let companies on the ground develop their own practices.

 Therefore, depending on both the jurisdiction and the type of digital asset offering (ICO, STO, private offering, etc.), varying levels of information on the purchasers of tokens are required.

 For example, for an STO in the US that is seeking the Reg D 506B securities exemption, it’s up to the issuer to make sure that all buyers are accredited investors and that only a maximum of 1,999 is allowed to contribute.
 If any buyers are non-US citizens, the issuer will be tasked with the burden of complying with the securities laws of each additional buyer’s country.